St. Bonaventure Bonnies men's basketball: Broadcasting

 FM 95.7 in Olean signed on in 1949 and carried the St. Bonaventure men's basketball team from its sign-on through the next 74 seasons.
 In July 2023, the university announced that it was unable to come to an agreement with the station's current owners to continue broadcasting the games.
 For the 2023–24 season, the Bonnies broadcast their home games exclusively online.
 The university retained Gary Nease, their play-by-play broadcaster since 1995, to helm the play-by-play broadcast.
 Chris Russell, former station manager at FM 105.9 in Little Valley (where he formerly broadcast the women's basketball team), served as producer of the broadcasts.
 Nease explained that "I was getting it from both my company and Bonaventure that they weren't happy with some of the things that were going on (...)
 Bonaventure was doing a good job recruiting corporate sponsors.
 I think our station and Bonaventure were competing directly against each other for the advertising dollars that we needed to cover our costs and turn a profit."

 After one season of carrying the games exclusively online, in which the broadcasts drew fewer than 1,500 listeners per game, St. Bonaventure signed an agreement with WBRR (FM 100.1) in Bradford, Pennsylvania to carry the team's men's basketball broadcasts beginning in fall 2024, with all staff carrying over.
 The university also signed an agreement with YES Network to televise five games, with streaming rights to those games held by the "Gotham Sports App" joint venture between YES and MSG Networks.
-In 2025, the university added WKSN in Jamestown as an affiliate.
+In 2025, the university added WKSN in Jamestown, WLEA in Hornell and WYSL in Avon as affiliates.

 Roc City Hoops Classic

 Formerly known as the Lightower Conference Classic, the Roc City Hoops Classic is an annual collegiate men's basketball event.
 The event formerly featured a game played between two Atlantic 10 Conference NCAA Division-I member schools at Blue Cross Arena.

-The event, started by St. Bonaventure University, brings NCAA Division-I basketball to Rochester, New York, the largest city in the United States of America without a full NCAA Division-I member school (however the RIT (Rochester Institute of Technology) Tigers have a men's and women's ice hockey program in Division I (Atlantic Hockey) in Henrietta, New York, along with the SUNY Brockport Golden Eagles in women's gymnastics and the Hobart College Statesmen in men's lacrosse (Northeast Conference) in the Rochester area).
+The event, started by St. Bonaventure University, brings NCAA Division-I basketball to Rochester, New York, the largest city in the United States of America without a full NCAA Division-I member school in basketball.
 While the early contests featured non-conference games, often with power conference teams, in 2014, with the rise of Atlantic 10 Conference's success in the NCAA National Tournament, the event moved to feature a conference matchup for the Bonnies men's basketball program.

 Alesco Advisors is the presenting Sponsor for the event.
 Lightower Fiber Networks (formerly Fibertech), a Boxborough, MA based provider of fiber networks has held the title sponsorship from 2002-2016.